Edward J. Noble: Legacy

 In 1943, Noble bought the St. Catherines Island on the coast of Georgia; in 1968, ten years after his death, the island was transferred to the Edward J. Noble Foundation.

 The island is now owned by the St. Catherines Island Foundation, and the island's interior is operated for charitable, scientific, literary, and educational purposes.
 The foundation aims to promote conservation of natural resources, the survival of endangered species, and the preservation of historic sites, and to expand human knowledge in the fields of ecology, botany, zoology, natural history, archaeology, and other scientific and educational disciplines.

 Noble was part of the St. Lawrence Seaway Project and was appointed to the advisory board by President Dwight D. Eisenhower in 1954.
 He owned Boldt Castle, the Thousand Island Club, and a summer residence on Wellesley Island.
 The ornamental street lights in the village park are all that remain of the gift of new street lights that were given to the village by Edward and his brother, Robert.
 The lights were in memory of their father.

 Three hospitals and a foundation are named after him.
 A building on the campus of St. Lawrence University in Canton, New York is also named after him.

-Personal
+Personal life

 On November 6, 1920, Noble married Ethel Louise Tinkham (1884–1975), of Napanoch in Ulster County, in New York City.
-They had two daughters;
+They had two daughters: